Fr4cK5/spear/README.md

 - Fuzzy Matching
     - Fuzzy matching doesn't look for the exact input, but just for the containment of every character in the right order
     - Say you're searching for a `.png` image file
-    - An input of `.pg` would match `.png` because the input's characters are in the right order and all contained in the haystack `.png`
+    - An input of `HlWr!` would match `Hello, World!` because the input's characters are in the right order and all contained in the so-called haystack `Hello, World!`
     - `tfx` would successfully find `the-file.txt` since all the characters are contained and appear in the right order
-    - `xft` would not be found since the there's no `f` after the `x` meaning not all the characters are contained in the right order
+    - `xft` would not find `the-file.txt` since there's no `f` after the `x` meaning not all the characters are contained in the right order
+    - If you're using path-matching instead of just filename-matching, you can type out parts of the path and the filename to get ***potentially*** better results.
+        - For example, your input is `picfam01png`
+        - This would likely find
+            1. Pictures
+            1. Family Photos
+            1. Photo-01.png
+        - If you're using the `ignorewhitespace` config you can also use an input like this `pic fam 01 png`

 - Suffix Matching
     - To suffix match, just suffix your input with `$`.
     - To search for all mp3 files in your file hierarchy, try this input `.mp3$`
     - Since all mp3 audio files end with an `.mp3` this input will find them all
     - Why is `$` the suffix of choice?
-Probably all `regex` engines out there use it as their end-of-string character.
-Makes it a little more familiar :)
+Probably all [regex](https://en.wikipedia.org/wiki/Regular_expression) engines out there use it as their end-of-string character. this just makes it a little more familiar :)

 - Containment Matching
     - To containment-match, just suffix your input with `?`